paulqsims/inno_pop/readme.md

 ## Directory structure

-  - `data/` Data used in analysis
+  - `data/` Data used in analyses
-  - `R/` Self-contained R scripts and functions used for the analyses and in generating plots
+  - `R/` Self-contained R scripts (can be run on their own) and functions used for the analyses and in generating plots

 ## Prerequisites: R packages